High-speed rail in the United States: Faster inter-city trains: 1920–1941

-From 1900 to 1941, most long-distance travel was by rail in the United States.
+In the 19th century, most long-distance travel in the United States was by horse-drawn wagon, or water vessels.
+At the end of the century, rail started to supplant these modes of travel, and during the pre-WWII period rail had become the preeminent mode of long-distance travel.
 Rail transportation was not high-speed by modern standards but inter-city travel often averaged speeds between 40 and 65 mph.
 Most of the major railroads had faster than normal trains called "express" or "limited" on their mainline routes (e.g. the Empire State Express and the 20th Century Limited) between major towns and cities.

-The development of faster trains, however, faced indirect regulatory hurdles.
+The development of faster trains faced indirect regulatory hurdles.
 After a 1921 crash at Porter, Indiana, in which a derail failed to stop one passenger train that had already passed through two red lights from crashing into another at a level junction, killing 37, the Interstate Commerce Commission (ICC) ordered almost a hundred railroads to install automatic train stops by the end of 1925.
 The railroads opposed the ICC vigorously, noting that stopping longer freights that way might lead to derailments.
 As a result, the requirement was revised to allow waivers for certain lines, and rarely enforced as the debate continued without any real resolution over the next two decades; in the meantime passenger fatalities began declining as the automobile emerged as a transportation option.

-During the 1930s railroads began to develop lightweight, diesel-powered streamlined trains which provided even faster running times than the previous express trains.
-Two early streamliners were the Union Pacific M-10000 (nicknamed Little Zip and The City of Salina) in revenue service between 1934 and 1941/42 and the Burlington Railroad's Zephyr.
+During the 1930s, railroads began to develop lightweight, diesel-powered streamlined locomotives which provided even faster running times than the previous express trains.
+Two early streamliners were the Union Pacific M-10000 (nicknamed Little Zip and The City of Salina) in revenue service between 1934 and 1942 and the Burlington Railroad's Zephyr.
 The design of the Zephyr incorporated a diesel-electric power system; the M-10000 used a spark-ignition engine running on "petroleum distillate", a fuel similar to kerosene.
 These trains were much lighter than the common engines and passenger cars of the day, as the "Zephyr" was constructed using stainless steel and the M-10000 chiefly of the aircraft alloy Duralumin.